 In October 2019, the Company's board of directors adopted the 2019 Inducement Stock Incentive Plan (the "2019 Inducement Plan") to reserve 1,000,000 shares of its common stock to be used exclusively for grants of awards to individuals that were not previously employees or directors of the Company as a material inducement to such individuals' entry into employment with the Company within the meaning of Rule 5635(c)(4) of the Nasdaq Listing Rules.
-In March 2020, the Company's board of directors amended the 2019 Inducement Plan to reserve an additional 1,000,000 shares of its common stock for issuance under the plan and in February 2021, the Company's board of directors further amended the 2019 Inducement Plan to reserve an additional 600,000 shares of its common stock for issuance under the plan are substantially similar to those of the 2013 Plan.
+In March 2020, the Company's board of directors amended the 2019 Inducement Plan to reserve an additional 1,000,000 shares of its common stock for issuance under the plan and in February 2021, the Company's board of directors further amended the 2019 Inducement Plan to reserve an additional 600,000 shares of its common stock for issuance under the plan.
+The terms and conditions of the 2019 Inducement Plan are substantially similar to those of the 2013 Plan.
 As of December 31, 2020, the Company had approximately 555,000 shares available for grant under the 2019 Inducement Plan.